grafana/jsonnet-libs/promsonnet/README.md

 `PromSonnet` is intended as a very simple library for creating Prometheus alerts and rules.
 It is 'patching friendly', as in, it maintains the rules internally as a map, which allows users to easily patch alerts and recording rules after the fact.
-(With lists, this requires iteration, and is complex.
+In contrast, lists require complex iteration logic.

 Take this example: